 Integrity Management Consulting

 Acquiring data is one thing.
 Interpreting data for a plan of action is something else altogether.
 Consider a consultation partner that tells it like it is.
-At MARSOL we focus on lowering operational expenditure, operability, design and engineering, with particular insight into how each aspect of your offshore terminal influences the other.
+At MARSOL we focus on lowering operational expenditure, operability, design and engineering, with particular insight into how each aspect influences the other.

 Understanding the balance of factors at play in your terminal means managing and controlling risk to ensure as little as possible damage and impact to assets and the environment.

-Risk managers should conduct initial feasibility studies, concept definition and high- level risk assessments which have a direct influence on the whole risk management programme for your offshore terminal.
+Risk managers should conduct initial feasibility studies, concept definition and high- level risk assessments which have a direct influence on the whole risk management programme.

 Whether greenfields or brownfields, the design phase must never be underestimated.
 As new technologies arise and regulations change, one must always be able and willing to adjust.